Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 ### Conclusion

 The final analysis challenges the assumption that increased 3-point volume comes at the cost of efficiency.
 Instead, it suggests that both leagues (particularly the NBA) have adapted to the modern game by improving accuracy alongside volume.

+EXTRA???
 External factors like fan attendance may also influence shooting accuracy, potentially playing a role in player performance.

 ### Other resources